Technical Interview Questions

 For senior-level roles

-- Do you have any experience of implementing important improvements to an IT infrastructure?
+- Do you have any experience in implementing important improvements to an IT infrastructure?
 What were they and how did you implement them?

 - What is the best way to collect user and system requirements?